Feria de Abril

 When to go and have some fun

-When to head over to the Feria depends on what kind of party animal you are.
+When to head to the Feria depends on what kind of party animal you are.
 Attending Feria with kids is very possible.
 If the kid is Spanish they could probably last until the 5 am finish as my friend’s 11-year-old daughter did (CRAZY!!!), but our son is not being raised on full-on Spanish time so we did the following:

-Day 1 – We went to the Feria at about 12 PM because no Sevillano is going to be out at 12 PM.
+Day 1 – We went to the Feria at about 12 PM because no Sevillano was going to be out at 12 PM.
 Kidding, there were a few but frankly not many.
-If you want to eat at the Feria and you don’t have an exact planned rendez-vous, I suggest arriving just before the locals generally dine so before 1 or 2 PM.
+If you want to eat at the Feria and you don’t have an exactly planned rendez-vous, I suggest arriving just before the locals generally dine so before 1 or 2 PM.
 Once we ate in an almost empty public caseta, we took Remi and his friend to the amusement park.
 Also by day and at 3 PM when the Sevillanos are sitting down to eat, the amusement park was not that crowded so they actually got to go on a few rides.
 It was hot as Hades but hey we had our bottled water!

 We were not die-hard Feria-goers this time.
 It took us 1.5 days to recover from our late-night fiesta – I simply don’t know how the Spaniards do it.
 Friends who have been waiting for this moment for 2 years attended if not every single evening of the Feria (and still managed to make it to work), did attend most of it.